smallwat3r/shhh/README.md

 ![shhh](https://github.com/smallwat3r/shhh/blob/master/shhh/static/img/logo.png)

-Shhh is a tiny Flask App to write secrets and share them with people with a secure link.
+Shhh is a tiny Flask App to write encrypted secrets and share them with people using a secure link.
-The user can set up an expire date and a passphrase to access the secret.
+The sender can set up an expiration date along with the passphrase to access the secret.
+After this date the secret will be removed from the database.

-Secrets and Passphrases are encrypted in order to make the data anonymous, especially in MySQL.
+The secrets are encrypted in order to make the data anonymous, especially in MySQL.
+_Encryption method used: Fernet with password, random salt value and strong iteration count (100 000)._

 **demo:**
 ![shhh](https://i.imgur.com/xI7uvfK.gif)